KITcar-Team/kitcar-gazebo-simulation/docs/content/gazebo_simulation/index.rst

 ROS package within KITcar_brain.

 Gazebo allows to define models using the `urdf <http://wiki.ros.org/urdf>`_ standard.
-However, defining a model consisting of multiple parts and sensors is repetetive.
+However, defining a model consisting of multiple parts and sensors is repetitive.
 So instead of writing the **urdf** by hand, there's a Python script that generates it!

 .. admonition:: Generate Dr. Drift